On tope graphs of complexes of oriented matroids: Problems

-We wish to thank Emanuele Delucchi and Yida Zhu for discussions on AOMs, Ilda da Silva for insights on OMs, Hans-J\"urgen Bandelt and Victor Chepoi for several discussions on COMs , and Matja\v{z} Kov\v{s}e for being part of the first sessions on tope graphs.
+We wish to thank Emanuele Delucchi and Yida Zhu for discussions on AOMs, Ilda da Silva for insights on OMs, Hans-J\"urgen Bandelt and Victor Chepoi for several fruitful discussions on COMs and their tope graphs, and Matja\v{z} Kov\v{s}e for being part of the very first sessions on tope graphs.
+The first author was supported by grants ANR-16-CE40-0009-01, ANR-17-CE40-0015, and ANR-17-CE40-0018, the second author by grants P1-0297 and J1-9109.
+Finally, we wish to thank the referees for comments that clearly improved the quality of this paper.